mcfrith/last-genotype/README.md

 This means that 166730 sites were covered by enough reads to have a possibility of achieving the log likelihood threshold.

+## RNA reads and pseudogenes

+If your reads come from RNA, `last-sub` may make false predictions in pseudogenes.
+This is because reads from spliced genes get misaligned to processed pseudogenes (which lack introns, allowing a misleadingly good alignment).
+You can avoid this problem by doing:

+    last-sub -s50 -f1e6 myseq.par myseq.maf > out.txt

+This tells it to only use reads that have typical spliced alignments: colinear, with no splice > 10^6 bases, strong splice signals (e.g. `GT`-`AG`), and at least one splice >= 50 bases.
+(Human introns are almost always between 50 and 10^6 bases.)

 ## Options

 - `-h`, `--help`: show a help message and exit.